Posted in

 Silence Is Not Just Silence

-People sometimes make nunchi sound mystical by treating silence as if it were a secret code.
-Real silence is messier than that.
+People sometimes make nunchi sound mystical by treating silence as if it were a secret code that Koreans alone can read.
+In my experience, real silence is messier than that.
 Sometimes people are just tired.
-Sometimes they are angry.
 Sometimes they are choosing words carefully.
-Sometimes they want the subject to disappear without having to formally end it.
+Sometimes they want a subject to disappear without having to formally end it.
+A person with nunchi is not perfectly decoding silence like a machine.
+They are reading it roughly, with context.
+What happened a minute ago?
+Who looks uncomfortable?
+Who suddenly became too quiet?
+What kind of room is this — family dinner, workplace meeting, friend group?

 That English phrase leans toward perception.
 Nunchi includes perception, but it does not stop there.
 It also includes the next move.
 Do I keep talking or stop?
 Stay here or step away?
 Lighten the mood or leave it alone?
 Ask or not ask?
 In that sense, nunchi is not just noticing the room.
 It is noticing the room and then choosing your place inside it.

-If You Are Visiting Korea
+If You Come to Korea

 In a restaurant, a staff member may not rush over the moment you sit down.
-That is not indifference — it is a kind of timing, a held-back beat.
-Watching how people at nearby tables signal for attention usually tells you everything you need within a few minutes.
+That is not indifference.
+There is a timing to it, a held-back beat that I grew up reading as consideration rather than slowness.
+Watching how people at nearby tables signal for attention usually tells you everything you need within a minute or two.
 In a market, a vendor who says take your time while still keeping an eye on you is not being cold.
 The attention has not left.
-The space is simply being offered without the pressure attached.
-And at a table with people you have just met, if someone’s answers start coming shorter and flatter than they were a few minutes ago, that is usually the room shifting — not a criticism, just a signal that the topic has run its natural course.
+The space is simply being offered without pressure attached to it.

-What Actually Happens if You Have No Nunchi in Korea?
+What Actually Happens If You Have No Nunchi in Korea?

 But repetition changes the meaning.